Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Sarah Brown-Adams

-Jessi is a sixth-year student in the Clinical Psychology with Health Emphasis PhD Program at Yeshiva University.
+Jessi graduated from the Clinical Psychology with Health Emphasis PhD Program at Yeshiva University.
 She received her B.S. in Human Development from Cornell University, with a minor in Inequality Studies.
 Working as an Emergency Medical Technician in her community, and seeing how the medical and social systems often failed to meet the needs of older adults with chronic illness sparked Jessi’s interests in gerontology.
 Jessi has trained at Burke Rehabilitation Hospital, the Brooklyn VA Medical Center, Bronx Psychiatric Center, and the Ferkauf Older Adult Program.
 She is currently completing her internship in clinical psychology at the Manhattan VA, and hopes to complete postdoctoral training in geropsychology.
 Her research takes a pragmatic, patient-centered approach with the aims of developing more efficacious interventions for older adults living with chronic pain and improving access to care, particularly for patients in marginalized communities.
 Her doctoral dissertation utilized ecological momentary assessment data from the Einstein Aging Study to examine associations between depressive symptoms, momentary mood, and momentary pain in community-dwelling older adults.
 Jessi hopes to continue exploring her interest in the intersection of mental health, physical health, and structural barriers to care on fellowship and beyond.

 Cathryn Goldman